lley154/payment-poc/README.md

 ### Environment variables
-You will have to create a [CoinMarketCap](https://coinmarketcap.com/) account and obatin an API key.
+You will have to create a [CoinMarketCap](https://coinmarketcap.com/) account and a [BlockFrost](https://blockfrost.io) account to obatin an API key respectively.
 Then, add the following bash shell environment variables to your .bashrc file

 ```